useApplyColorMode()

 In most apps you don't need to force a color mode, you can safely just let

-bifrost apply light or dark mode based on the prefers-color-scheme
+bifrost apply light or dark mode based on the prefers-color-scheme media

 query.